Best Known For

 Answer questions and see how you rank against other players.Play Now

-Director, screenwriter, actor.
-Born on August 3, 1950, in Chicago, Illinois.
-A successful director, John Landis is best known for his comedies, which include National Lampoon??s Animal House (1978), The Blues Brothers (1980), and Trading Places (1983).
-He started out his career in the mail room at Twentieth Century Fox and soon found other behind-the-scenes jobs, including working as a stuntman.
+Director, screenwriter and actor John Landis was born on August 3, 1950, in Chicago, Illinois.
+A successful director, John Landis is best known for his comedies, which include National Lampoon's Animal House (1978), The Blues Brothers (1980), and Trading Places (1983).
+He started out his career in the mail room at 20th Century Fox and soon found other behind-the-scenes jobs, including working as a stuntman.

 The following year, Landis returned to the horror comedy genre with An American Werewolf in London (1981), which starred David Naughton.
 He had reteamed with Rick Baker for this gory story of two Americans attacked by a werewolf while on vacation.
 Despite some mixed reviews from critics, the film was popular with movie audiences.

 The next two years were a challenging time for Landis.

 Sign in with Facebook to see how you and your friends are connected to famous icons.